Dog Separation Anxiety: Complete Guide to Causes and Treatment

 Step 2 — Short absences: Leave for 5 seconds.
 Come back.
 Dog calm?
 Good.
 Increase to 15 seconds, 30 seconds, 1 minute.
 Don't increase if the dog is anxious — that sets progress back.

 Step 3 — Build duration: Over days and weeks, extend to 2 min, 5 min, 15 min, 30 min, 1 hour.
 Every session ends before anxiety begins.
+Mental enrichment before you leave the house dramatically lowers anxiety — our Brain Training for Dogs review looks at one of the most comprehensive programs available.

 Step 4 — Safety cues: Give a special treat (frozen Kong) only when leaving.
 This creates a positive association with departures.
+Anxiety often triggers non-stop vocalising when you leave — our guide on stopping excessive barking covers the quieting techniques that work alongside anxiety treatment.

 When to See a Vet

 Severe separation anxiety (dog injures itself trying to escape, loses weight, cannot settle at all when alone) warrants veterinary assessment.
 Medication (fluoxetine, clomipramine) alongside behavior modification produces the best outcomes in severe cases.
+A properly introduced crate can become a safe haven — see our crate training guide to make sure the crate is a positive space.